 - Write down the details.
 While your memory is most precise, take a moment to write down what happened and the details of the vehicles involved.
 Include the location, date, and time.
+Remember whether you were wearing your seat belt, or not.
 If you do not have a pen and paper, record it on a video.

 - Seek medical care.
 If you do not need to call 911, contact your primary care physician or go to urgent care or the hospital as soon as possible.

 The last step you should take is to speak to a personal injury attorney.
 The bulk of their work involves auto accident cases.
 They can help you understand the next steps you should take to ensure you receive the financial compensation you need.